Our Next Scrutiny Review

 Scrutiny Bootcamps are informal events in which a group of Estuary Housing Association's residents and staff get together to scrutinise a service.
-Before the day of the Bootcamp, the Customer Engagement Team work closely with 2 Scrutiny leads from the Federation of Estuary Residents to plan activities and other ways to find out what our residents really think about the service we provide.
+Before the day of the session, the Customer Engagement Team work closely with two scrutiny leads from the Federation of Estuary Residents to plan activities and other ways to find out what our residents really think about the service we provide.
 We like to ensure that they are purely resident-led.
 Scrutiny Bootcamps are important because we want to make sure the services we provide are efficient and work well for our residents and for us.
-By the end of the Bootcamp sessions, residents have a list of recommendations for change which get sent to our managers to consider.
+By the end of each sessions, residents have a list of recommendations for change which get sent to our managers to consider.
 The Scrutiny Leads monitor the agreed recommendations to ensure that Estuary Housing Association is putting them in place.

 Meet the Scrutiny Leads

 Scrutiny Lead: Julia Davis

 Complaints and feedback service was the subject of our most recent session.
 Thank you to the residents who got involved and helped with this review.
 The final report below details the recommendations that residents put forward to improve the service.

 Keep an eye out for our next Scrutiny Bootcamp.
 Further information will be posted on this page and across our social media channels.